-- o To provide guidance for new and continuing students. - o To describe general policies and procedures for the practical nursing program. - o To inform students of their rights and responsibilities.
+- o To guide new and continuing students. - o To describe general policies and procedures for the practical nursing program. - To inform students of their rights and responsibilities.

-The faculty reserves the right to amend or add policies at any time during the program and the student will be provided written copies of policy changes.
+The faculty reserves the right to amend or add policies at any time during the program, and the student will be provided written copies of policy changes.